James Braidwood: Edinburgh memorial

 This statue is dedicated to the memory of James Braidwood, a pioneer of the scientific approach to fire-fighting.
 It also recognises the courage and sacrifice of fire-fighters, not only in Lothian & Borders Fire and Rescue Service, but all over the world.

 London Memorial

 There is a memorial plaque to James Braidwood in Crown Court Church of Scotland, in Russell Street, Covent Garden, where Braidwood was a Church Elder and Sunday School Superintendent.

 Other honours

+In 1830, the Society of Arts (now the Royal Society of Arts) awarded Braidwood a silver medal for his invention of the chain ladder fire escape.
+In 1844, he was awarded the Telford Medal for his paper, 'On the means of rendering large supplies of Water available in case of Fire'.

 In 1937, the Lambeth river fire station in London received a new high-speed fire float, named in Braidwood's honour.

 Braidwood Street, a road off Tooley Street in the London Bridge Area, near where he died was also named after him.
 On the corner of Braidwood Street on a building that is part of the London Bridge Hospital is a memorial to James Braidwood.
 Braidwood Forest was opened at Ingrebourne Hill, a Forestry England site in Rainham in August 2016.